satoru-hara/03_NSW/07-Strategy/HNS-Strategic-Roadmap-v1.1.md

 ## Next Steps

-For those who wish to engage further:
+For those who wish to engage further with this work:

 1. Read this roadmap at your own pace
 2. Share any thoughts or questions in GitHub Discussions when ready
-3. Observe how HNS coordinates might apply to your own work
+3. Observe how HNS coordinates might apply to your own work or research
 4. Contribute ideas or implementations if and when the time feels right

 There is no pressure.
-This is an open, long-term effort.
+This is a long-term, open effort.

 ---